pablomdd/pablomdd/README.md

 ### Hello there...
 ![](https://komarev.com/ghpvc/?username=pablomdd)
 <p align="center">I'm a mechatronics engineering student pursuing a software engineering career.
-I am a native of southern :mexico: Mexico but I am based in Mexico City, and attend the Advanced Technologies School (UPIITA) of the National Polytechnic Institute of Mexico (IPN).</p>
+I am a native of Ciudad del Carmen :mexico:, Mexico but I am based in Mexico City, and attend the Advanced Technologies School (UPIITA) of the National Polytechnic Institute of Mexico (IPN).</p>

 Some of the things I've been doing recently:

+- Research Assistant @ IPN's Computing Research Centre, Robotics and Mechatronics Lab, Fall 2021
 - Software Engineer Intern @Google, Summer 2021
 - Software Engineering Intern @Nowports, Spring 2021
-- MLH Explorer Fellow, Fall 2020.
+- Explorer Fellow @MLH-Fellowship, Fall 2020.
 - Google DSC Lead for IPN - UPIITA (20-21).

 Quick facts:
-- 📚 I’m currently reading: Aurélien Géron's Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow (curr ch.2).
+- 📚 I’m currently reading: Deep Learning by Ian Goodfellow, Yoshua Bengio and Aaron Courville (curr. ch.
+2 - Linear Algebra).
-- 🐱‍💻 (ninja-hacker cat) I'm currently mastering: programming interview skills and DSAs.
+- 🐱‍💻 (ninja-hacker cat) I'm currently mastering: Computer Vision and Deep Learning for Computer Vision.
 - 🤔 I’d could help you with: JS, React, Dart/Flutter and introductory ML (Python).
 - 💬 Ask me about: coffee and the self improvement niche.
 - 📫 How to reach me: <a href="https://twitter.com/Pablo_MDD">Tweet me</a>.
 Bonus points if you'd like to chat in Portuguese or French.